-According to various reports, the Securities and Exchange Commission recently barred Dawn Bennett from the securities industry for exaggerating her firm’s assets under management and investment performance to drum up business from wealthy clients.
+According to various reports, the Securities and Exchange Commission has barred Dawn Bennett from the securities industry for exaggerating her firm’s assets under management and investment performance to drum up business from wealthy clients.
 The commission also ordered Ms. Bennett and her firm to pay more than $4 million in fines and disgorgement.

 The ruling, from Administrative Law Judge James Grimes, includes a civil penalty of $600,000 for Ms. Bennett and $2.9 million for Bennett Group.

 The White Law Group represents several Dawn Bennett clients and continues to investigate the liability that her FINRA registered employer may have for failure to properly supervise her.